 With a schedule spread across the entire year, LOL’s regional championships and in-between-split events gather millions of fans tuning-in to see the best LOL teams battling over hundreds of thousands of US Dollars in prize pools.

-The League of Legends World Championship is the seminal event of the yearly LOL season, gathering the best teams from all the regional LOL leagues.
+The League of Legends World Championship, gathers the best teams from all the regional LOL leagues.
+This is the Grand Final event of both Lol seasons.

 We’ll most likely see a total number of 22 teams participating.
 12 teams qualified as their region’s winners, 4 through the Championship Point seeds and 4 regional finals winners, and 2 runner-ups.

-Worlds 2021 will start with two Play-in Rounds, followed by a Group Stage and the Playoffs.
+If Riot doesn’t change anything in this year’s format, Worlds 2022 will start with two Play-in Rounds, followed by a Group Stage and the Playoffs.

-The Mid-Season Invitational is the second most important LOL event of the year that gathers the winners from Riot leagues’ Spring Splits.
+The Mid-Season Invitational is the second most important League of Legends event of the year.
+It gathers the winners from Riot leagues’ Spring Splits.
 It is also one of the most popular events among those passionate about esports betting!

 The tournament is a great opportunity for teams to test the waters before the Worlds event, and face their potential opponents in the concluding League of Legends event of the year.